-This additional data that is specific to your website is called Customer Data.
+This additional data that is specific to your website is called Custom Data.
 Examples include:

 Business metrics such as cart size and conversion information.
 You can use this data to create correlation charts, like the one below, which show you the relationship between your performance metrics and business metrics.

 Performance metrics such as download time for specific resources or number of search results.

 A/B testing information such as the name of the test bucket.